 Don’t let your passport’s expiration date fool you.

 Even the most amateur traveler knows a passport is vital to travel.
 After all, it’s government-documented proof of your citizenship.
 But did you know that many countries will not accept a passport that is within six months of expiring?
 This is to ensure that in the event you are overseas longer than anticipated, your passport will still be valid when you return home.
 To be on the safe side, renew your passport if it will expire within nine months of your departure.
-And be aware of processing time, as it can take 4-6 weeks to renew your passport, or 2-3 weeks (plus additional fees) for an expedited renewal.
+And be aware of 2015, as it can take 4-6 weeks to renew your passport, or 2-3 weeks (plus additional fees) for an expedited renewal.

 Better safe than sorry.